 Answer: a) 1 and 2

 - It is present in petrol, diesel, lead batteries, paints, hair dye products, etc.

-- Oxides of iron, aluminum, manganese, magnesium, zinc and other metals have adverse effect due to deposition of dust on plants during mining operations and metallurgical processes.
+- Oxides of iron, aluminium, manganese, magnesium, zinc and other metals have an adverse effect due to deposition of dust on plants during mining operations and metallurgical processes.

 - They create physiological, biochemical and developmental disorders in plants and also contribute towards reproductive failure in plants.

-- Nanoparticles are particle with dimensions comparable to 1/109 of a meter [1 divided by 100 crores].
+- Nanoparticles are particles with dimensions comparable to 1/109 of a meter (1 divided by 100 crores).

 - Major natural processes that release NPs in the atmosphere are forest fires, volcanic eruptions, weathering, dust storms from desert etc.

 - Naturally occurring NPs are quite heterogeneous in size and can be transported over thousands of kilometres and remain suspended in the air for several days.

 - Nanotechnology has a global socioeconomic value, with applications ranging from electronics to biomedical uses (delivering drugs to target sites).

 - Man-made NPs are unknowingly or purposely released in the environment during various industrial and mechanical processes.